47colborne/dynamini/README.md

 # This line will raise an error since 5 cannot be converted to a symbol.
 car.parts = ['wheel', 'brakes', 5]

-# If you want a multitype array, invoke :handle without the :of option.
+# If you want a multitype array, use :handle without the :of option.
 car.other_array = ['wheel', 'brakes', 5]
 car.other_array
 > ['wheel', 'brakes', 5]